Livepeer-Open-Pool/.github/profile/README.md

 ## Introduction

-Livepeer is a decentralized video transcoding and streaming platform that leverages a network of **up to 100 active Orchestrators** at any given time.
-Each Orchestrator stakes or receives staked **LPT (Livepeer Token)**, processes transcoding requests, and earns rewards plus fees.
+Livepeer is a decentralized video transcoding, AI inference,  and streaming platform that leverages a network of **up to 100 active Orchestrators** at any given time.
+Each Orchestrator stakes or receives staked **LPT (Livepeer Token)**, processes transcoding/AI requests, and earns rewards plus fees.

 **Open Pool** was created to solve a critical need: **scaling**.
 Since there’s a cap of 100 Orchestrators, each one must be able to handle increasingly large volumes of transcoding and AI inference work.
 This is where Open Pool steps in: